lstoll/hwrescue/README.md

 This is a simple framework to build a PXE/iPXE bootable distibution containing the base essentials to interact with and repair a system.
 It is built using [debirf](http://cmrg.fifthhorseman.net/wiki/debirf)

+The intention is for this project to also serve as or provide a base for the "ready" default image that audits hardware

 ## Development

 A vagrant environment is provided, with the necessary tools and apt caching.
 Run ./script/vagrantbuild in there